-The collisional frequency shift of CSF1 was evaluated a number of times in 2010 and 2011 with otherwise unchanged parameters.
+The collisional frequency shift of CSF1 was evaluated a number of times between 2010 and 2012 with otherwise unchanged parameters.
 For this purpose, the number of atoms contributing to the signal - and in this way the density - was changed by changing the microwave amplitude in the state selection cavity.
 An electronics switches automatically between two microwave amplitudes of the state selection cavity every 1000 s coherently with the data taking of the 5 MHz phase comparator.
 In this way a differential measurement of the collisional shift is performed, eliminating the effect of the frequency drifts of the hydrogen maser reference.
 The results of these evaluations are slope factors which give - multiplied with the actual number of atoms - the collisional frequency shift correction [2], [3].

-The two most recent slope factor evaluations agree with the result of other slope factor evaluations in 2010 and 2011 within the statistical uncertainties.
-For the current measurement the average slope factor of the above mentioned, two most recent evaluations has been utilized.
+The three most recent slope factor evaluations agree with the result of other slope factor evaluations in 2010 and 2011 within the statistical uncertainties.
+The last slope factor evaluation was performed after the TAI scale unit measurement at hand.
+For this measurement the average slope factor of the above mentioned, three most recent evaluations has been utilized.